Comanche–Mexico Wars: Background

 In the words of U.S. Army General James Wilkinson, the Comanche were "the most powerful nation of savages on this continent."
-That power would be amply demonstrated as the United States and the newly independent country of Mexico contested ownership of Texas and much of the area now known as the Southwest of the U.S. The Comanche considered themselves owners of a 500 by 400 mi block of land that stretched from the Arkansas River in Colorado to near the Rio Grande in Texas.
-In the early nineteenth century, more than 10,000 Comanches shared this land, called Comancheria, with 2,000 Kiowa and Plains Apache (Kiowa Apache).
+That power would be amply demonstrated as the United States and the newly independent country of Mexico contested ownership of Texas and much of the area now known as the southwestern U.S. The Comanche considered themselves owners of a 500 by 400 mi block of land that stretched from the Arkansas River in Colorado to near the Rio Grande in Texas.
+In the early nineteenth century, perhaps 20,000 Comanche shared this land, called Comancheria, with 2,000 Kiowa and 300 Plains Apache (Kiowa Apache).
 They sometimes granted hunting rights to other tribes, such as the Wichita.

 The Comanche came to the attention of the Spanish in the province Santa Fe de Nuevo México (New Mexico) in 1706.
 Conflicts led to punitive expedition by Juan Bautista de Anza in 1779, resulting a battle in eastern Colorado in which the Comanche leader Greenhorn was killed.
-Peace treaties were concluded with their eastern bands by Pedro Vial in 1785 and their western bands in 1786.
+Peace treaties were concluded with their eastern bands by Pedro Vial and Francisco Xavier Chaves in 1785 and their western bands in 1786.
 The Spanish welcomed the Comanche as an ally against the Apache, forgave their transgressions, traded manufactured items and corn to them for horses, captives, and buffalo meat, and showered them with gifts.
 The mutually beneficial relationship between Spaniards and Comanches began to come apart in 1821 when Mexico won its independence from Spain.
 The new country had no resources to continue paying tribute to the Comanche and was embroiled in domestic political disputes rather than paying attention to troubles on its northern frontier.

 The Comanche, for their part, in the 1820s and 1830s were under intense pressure from competitors.
 The Osage were formidable enemies.
 The expulsion by the U.S. and the migration west to Oklahoma by the Five civilized tribes, the Shawnee, and the Delaware brought them into competition with the Comanche on the Great Plains.
-The Comanche lost several battles with the Osage and the Eastern Indian tribes who were generally better armed.
+The Comanche lost several battles with the Osage and the eastern Indian tribes who were generally better armed.